Xiaoyin96/GAN-GMAN-for-CIFAR-MNIST/README.md

 ## Net architectures
 For DC1 network, all the layers in the discriminator are deep convolutional layers, and we use transpose convolution for
 generator.
-For DC2 network, the last convolutional layer is replaced by a fully connected layers.
+For DC2 network, the last convolutional layer is replaced by a fully connected layer.

 ## Training process
 Basicly, we use GAN, DCGAN and GMAN as training models and MNIST, CIFAR-10 datasets.
 (All parameters and architectures are included in our final report, please check [final report](./final_report)